garcikg0/algo-js-duplicated-products/notes.md

     - The list doesn't know all of it's nodes.
     - The list knows the first and last nodes of list elements.
     - The nodes themsleves know the next one in line.
-- Adding an Append method
+- Adding an Append method -
-    - append should take a value.
+    - append method should take a value.
     - create new node as an object.
 We store the value and pointer at the next element in line. const newNode = {value: value, next: null};
+                * When we append a node, it's always at the end of the list (to the right of the previous value) *
     - check if we have a Tail --> if (this.tail) //if there is a tail:
         - if true, we update the previous Tail's 'next' value to the new node.
         - if false, we set the Tail to the newNode.